A Jacobi-type Newton method for Nash equilibrium problems with descent guarantees: Final remarks

-Taking into account that our algorithm converges more often to a true equilibrium, we envision several possible extensions of this work.
-One may consider $N>2$ players, while also considering that each player's decision variable $x_i$, $i=1,2,\dots,N$, is constrained to a feasible set $X_i\subset\mathbb{R}^{n_i}$, or, more generally, the feasible set may also be parameterized by the other players' decision $x_{\neg i}$, namely, $X_i:=X_i(x_{\neg i})$, as in what is known as a {\it generalized NEP}.
+Taking into account that our algorithm converges more often to a true equilibrium, we envision some possible extensions of this work.
 Our intention is to extend the ideas of this paper to consider such parameterized constrained problems, borrowing ideas from Sequential Quadratic Programming, where one considers a linearization of the constraints in a Newtonian framework.
 In addition, our unconstrained algorithm may be employed in an Augmented Lagrangian framework for the general constrained problem (see \cite{kanzow16} and \cite{rojas}).
 In this framework, the constraints are penalized and at each iteration of the algorithm an unconstrained NEP must be solved, and finding true solutions of the subproblems rather than mere stationary points should favor the algorithm in finding true solutions of the original problem.